Thorley, Hertfordshire

-Thorley is a village and civil parish in Bishops Stortford, East Hertfordshire district of Hertfordshire, England.
-The parish includes the hamlets of Thorley Street, Thorley Wash and Old Thorley, and is bordered at the north by the market town of Bishop's Stortford.
+Thorley is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
+As well as the village itself, the parish also includes the hamlets of Thorley Street and Thorley Wash.
+It lies immediately south of the market town of Bishop's Stortford.
+At the 2021 census the parish had a population of 355.

 History

 Thorley is listed in the Domesday Book of 1086 as "Torlei", belonging to Geoffrey de Mandeville, a notable Norman baron.
 During the reign of Edward the Confessor, Thorley Manor belonged to Earl Tostig.

 Thorley is less than one mile north from Blounts Farm in the adjoining parish of High Wych, the place where, in 1966, the criminal Harry Roberts was found by police during a long manhunt after he had participated in the Shepherd's Bush murders of three London-based policemen.
 He was found in a barn hiding under straw.
 Roberts was familiar with the area as he had often visited it as a child with his mother.

+Thorley was an ancient parish in the Braughing Hundred of Hertfordshire.
+The parish ceded territory to Bishop's Stortford in 1910 and again in 1935.
+Following the development of further housing estates north of the village which straddled the parish boundary between Thorley and Bishop's Stortford, the parish boundary was adjusted again in 2019 to place the new estates wholly in the parish of Bishop's Stortford.